 Light color temperature for a light source, like a light bulb, is measured on the Kelvin (K) scale.
 To the human eye, lower Kelvin numbers for a light source appear more yellow, whereas higher Kelvin numbers for a light source appear more white or blue.
 People associate the scale of light color temperature with particular moods, which can correspond with different light color temperature options in the many rooms of your home.
 It’s all about your preference of the look and feel of the room as to which light color to go with.
 Let’s take a closer look at the different light color temperatures, the moods that the human eye associates with each one, and how light color temperature can apply to different areas of the home and elsewhere.

-The image below shows three different scales of light color temperature that is seen by the human eye.
 A light color that is between 2700K and 3000K is called “Warm White” or “Soft White”.
 This light color temperature is known to be “warm” because it appears as a yellow hue, which is on the spectrum of a warm color.
 Warmer light colors are on the lower end of the Kelvin scale.
 A light color temperature that is between 3500K and 4100K is called “Cool White”, “Neutral”, or “Bright White”, and has a cool white light color appearance.
 Lastly, a light color temperature between 5000K and 6500K is called “Natural” or “Daylight”, and has a blueish-white light color appearance.

 Warm white light color temperature produces a calm, cozy, and relaxing atmosphere.
 While any room in the house can have this light color (as mentioned before, it’s all about your preference), it is ideal for dining rooms, living rooms, and bedrooms.
 Warmer color lighting gives off a relaxing ambiance, and is most commonly associated with your standard incandescent light bulb.
 This type of light color temperature is great with warm, earthy-color tones in a room like reds, oranges, and yellows.